AbiralRai/KeyNinja-CodeTest/README.md

 This is a simple code test for 'KeyNinja'

 The objective of this app is to create a CRUD customer list with a RESTful API.
-MERN [MongoDB, Express, React, Node] Technology will be used for this application.
+MERN [MongoDB, Express, React, Node] Technology has been used for this application.

 # Instructions

+1) Make sure you have nodejs
+2) npm install (inside client folder)
-1) npm install && cd npm install
+3) npm install (root folder)
-2) cd .. && npm run dev
+4) npm run dev (root folder not client)

-# This app uses localhost:5000 for REST Api, 3000 front-end client and mongod for local mongodb server.
+This app uses localhost:5000 for REST Api, 3000 front-end client and mongod for local mongodb server.